Protecting Bystander Privacy via Selective Hearing in Audio LLMs: Bystander Privacy Fine-Tuning

 \section{Bystander Privacy Fine-Tuning}

-As a mitigation method, bystander privacy fine-tuning (BPTF) is proposed in this paper with a training pipeline specifically targeting the bystander privacy protection aspects.
-The goal of BPTF is to ensure that the model refuses to answer bystander-related questions when instructed to do so, while not losing the ability to comprehend speech content in a multi-speaker environment.
+As a mitigation method, bystander privacy fine-tuning (BPFT) is proposed in this paper with a training pipeline specifically targeting the bystander privacy protection aspects.
+The goal of BPFT is to ensure that the model refuses to answer bystander-related questions when instructed to do so, while not losing the ability to comprehend speech content in a multi-speaker environment.

-Specifically, following the same data creation pipeline for the synthetic audio partition (\S\ref{sec:testset-construction}), we scale up and curate a training set containing 3,768 audio mixtures with 75k questions, including both MCQs and open-ended questions, with 37.5k related to the main speaker and 37.5k to the bystander.
+Specifically, following the same data creation pipeline for the synthetic audio partition (\S\ref{sec:testset-construction}), we construct a larger training set containing 3,768 audio mixtures with 75k questions, including both MCQs and open-ended questions, with 37.5k related to the main speaker and 37.5k to the bystander.
 Each question in the training set has a pair of instructions, where one is to answer questions in general and another is to refuse if the question is about the bystander.
 As a result, this process will not only encourage the model to learn to distinguish and protect bystander privacy, but also enhance its performance in multi-speaker scenarios in general.

 We selected Qwen-2.5-omni 7B \citep{qwen25} and Step-Audio-2-mini \cite{stepaudio2} as two example open-source models to show the effectiveness of BPFT in bystander privacy protection.
-For training, we only fine-tune the LLM backbone with low-rank adaptation (LoRA) \cite{lora} with rank 32, and freeze other parts of the models.
+For training, we only fine-tune the LLM backbone with low-rank adaptation (LoRA) \cite{lora} with rank 32, and freeze all other parts of the models.